octopus21/TF2ZombieModePrivateReleased/README.md

 TF2ZombieModePrivate

-Note: # You don't have to ADD DATA FILE TO YOUR SERVER!
+Note: # You HAVE TO ADD nodes.txt TO YOUR SERVER  you can REMOVE THE REST OF THE DATA.

 Works with Every Z prefixed maps.
 For example in ZF OR SZF MAPS